Tuition & Tuition Assistance

 The Tuition Assistance process is handled with the utmost confidentiality.
 The Head of School and the Director of Business Affairs are the only two individuals with access to the SSS reports.
 Financial information is presented to the Committee with names removed.
 The School also expects families who receive assistance to maintain confidentiality.

-East Woods works with Tuition Management Systems, a company that partners with families and schools to help make an independent school education more affordable.
+East Woods works with Facts Management Company, a company that partners with families and schools to help make an independent school education more affordable.
 For more information on this company, please click here.

 For more information please contact Head of School Laura Kang or 516-922-4400.